tylerlaws0n/tylerlaws0n.github.io/src/content/blog/component-libraries.md

 ---
 title: "A Story of Three Component Libraries"
-description: ""
+description: "What was once hard, is now less hard."
-date: May 99 2024
+date: Jun 22 2024
-draft: true
 ---

 Components are the blocks we build our UIs with.
-If made well, development is a breeze; just take what you need, wire it up with your state, & voilà!
-There is your fully formed UI (hopefully 😅).s
+If made well, development is a breeze; just take what you need, wire it up with your state, and voilà!
+There is your fully formed UI (hopefully 😅).

-Today, I think there are primarily three distinct ways to deliver your company's design system & common tooling through a component library:
+Today, there are primarily three distinct ways to deliver your company's design system and common tooling through a component library:

-- Use something off-the-shelf (e.g., Material UI or Mantine UI)
+- **Use something off-the-shelf** (e.g., Material UI or Mantine UI)
-- Build your own from scratch
+- **Build your own from scratch**
-- Use accessible and customizable components for composition
+- **Use accessible and customizable components for composition**

 ## Off-the-Shelf Solutions